waterholeforum/docs/design/layout.md

 Build consistent and flexible layouts for your customizations.

-The Waterhole Design System facilitates an algorithmic approach to building layouts, inspired by [Every Layout](https://every-layout.dev/blog/algorithmic-design/).
+The Waterhole Design System facilitates an algorithmic approach to building layouts, inspired by [Every Layout](https://every-layout.dev/blog/algorithmic-design/) and [Build Excellent Websites](https://buildexcellentwebsit.es).

 ## Spacing